Julie Fitzgerald: World 7

-In August 2009, Fitzgerald served as head coach of a World 7 team that defeated New Zealand 2–1 in an international test series.
+Fitzgerald served as head coach of a World 7 team that defeated New Zealand 2–1 in the 2009 Taini Jamison Trophy Series.
 Lisa Alexander served as Fitzgerald's assistant during the series.
-As winners of the series, the World 7 team were awarded the Taini Jamison Trophy.

 Australian Institute of Sport

 Between 2011 and 2013, Fitzgerald served as head netball coach at the Australian Institute of Sport.
 In 2012 she guided an AIS team to fourth in the Australian Netball League.

 Waikato Bay of Plenty Magic

 In July 2013, Fitzgerald was appointed head coach of Waikato Bay of Plenty Magic.
 Between 2014 and 2016, she guided Magic to the Finals Series every year in the ANZ Championship.
 While Magic head coach, she was also named head coach of the 2014 ANZ Championship All Star Team.
 In both 2015 and 2016, Fitzgerald guided Magic to the New Zealand Conference titles.

 On 27 June 2016, at a 2016 Round 13 match against Queensland Firebirds, Fitzgerald coached her 100th ANZ Championship match.